Pete Domenici: Senate career

 In 1972, Domenici successfully ran for a position in the U.S. Senate and became the first New Mexico Republican to be elected to the position in 38 years.
 He was aided by Richard Nixon's landslide win over Democratic U.S. Senator George McGovern at the top of the ticket.
 Domenici polled 204,253 votes (54 percent) to 173,815 (46 percent) for Democratic state Representative Jack Daniels, a Hobbs realtor.

 Domenici was subsequently re-elected in 1978, 1984, 1990, 1996, and 2002 and is to date the longest-serving senator in his state's history, having served in the legislative body for 36 years.
 At the time of his retirement, he was the ranking member of the United States Senate Committee on Energy and Natural Resources and the United States Senate Appropriations Subcommittee on Energy and Water Development.
 He was also a member of the U.S. Senate Committees on Appropriations and Indian Affairs, and served as Chairman and Ranking Minority Member of the Budget Committee.
 He advocated for the mentally ill, having pushed the Mental Health Parity Act of 1996.

 Domenici voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well as to override President Reagan's veto).
-Domenici voted in favor of the nominations of Robert Bork and Clarence Thomas to the U.S. Supreme Court.
+Domenici also voted in favor of the nominations of Robert Bork and Clarence Thomas to the U.S. Supreme Court.

 In 1998, Domenici voted to convict President Bill Clinton for perjury and obstruction of justice during his impeachment trial.
 He explained his vote:

 What standard of conduct should we insist our President live up to? ...
 Do not underestimate, my friends, the corrupting and cynical signal we will send if we fail to enforce the highest standards of conduct on the most powerful man in the nation.

 This was despite Domenici’s own adulterous affair at age 55 with 24-year-old Michelle Laxalt, daughter of his Senate colleague, Paul Laxalt.
 The affair, resulting in the birth of a son, would remain secret for decades.